ShayHill/article_install_vim_in_windows/README.md

 setlocal formatoptions-=t  # do not autowrap text
 ```

 You may prefer to put some of these in your global `vimrc` so they apply to all files.
-If you're keeping them here, use `setlocal` and instead of `set` so they *stop* applying when you edit something that *isn't* a Python file.
+If you're keeping them here, use `setlocal` instead of `set` so they *stop* applying when you edit something that *isn't* a Python file.

 As an example, let's create a map to run our test suite in Vim's integrated terminal.
 Notice the `<buffer>` flag.
 Like `setlocal`, `<buffer>` keeps configuration local to a file.
 In this case, every file with a *python* filetype.